 If one is traveling through Tuolumne Meadows, one MUST stop at the Tuolumne Store for the world’s best ice cream sandwich, which we can only find here.
 The It’s It Bar.
 Two oatmeal cookies pressing mint chocolate chip ice cream, all covered in chocolate.
 Heaven.

-If you are traversing Tioga Pass in the morning (or camping in Tuolumne), breakfast can be had in two places.
+If you are traversing Tioga Pass in the morning (or camping in Tuolumne, but make sure to take a deer skinning knife, you will need it), breakfast can be had in two places.
 One, Tioga Pass Resort, is right on the road on the way out of the Park towards Lee Vining.
 Pancakes, eggs, bacon, sausage, etc. Our favorite, though, is off Tioga Road, at Saddlebag Lake Resort.
 (Take a left just past Tioga Lake, and head all the way up the dirt road to the resort, which lies on the edge of Saddlebag Lake.)
 The restaurant is a tiny log cabin nearly on the shore of the lake, and they serve up a huge breakfast special for under $10.
 (Back in the day, when we were climbers, we’d go there for the $3 breakfast special–I think it’s around $8 now, but still a pretty good deal.)
 If you have time, you can either hike around the lake to the other side, or take the Resort’s ferry service across.
 The other side of the lake features gorgeous scenery and fairly gentle hiking.

 Next stop, another picnic, this time with an actual picnic table, at the South Tufa site on Mono Lake, which is at the eastern end of Tioga Pass, just off of Highway 395.
 Dinner was cheesy potato soup (instant mashed potatoes, a can of chicken, and a packet of onion soup mix.)
 Also, sourdough bread.